I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 No more leaving your comfort to chance.
 No more accepting a disappointing room as just the way it is.

-The truth is simple: being proactive before you book, strategic at check-in, and clever in your room puts you in control of your travel experience.
+The truth is simple: you’ve got to be proactive before you book, strategic when you check in, and clever once you’re in your room.
+That’s what puts you in control of your travel experience.

 I’ve shown you how small adjustments make big differences.
 You know what to ask for and when to ask for it.